-b.
-Funding Policy
+f.
+Funding Policy for Fiscal Year 2014

 The City's annual costs for the plans are calculated based on the annual required contribution of the employer, an amount actuarially determined in accordance with the parameters of the applicable GASB statements.
-The actuarially determined contribution rates as a percentage of covered payroll were 25.33% and 18.32% for Tier 1 and Tier 2 members, respectively in fiscal year 2014, 24.14% in fiscal year 2013, and 27.66% in fiscal year 2012.
-The required contribution rates were based on the June 30, 2012, June 30, 2011 and June 30, 2010 actuarial valuations, respectively.
-LAWA paid 100% of its annual contributions of which LAX's portions for fiscal years 2014, 2013 and 2012 were \$58.0 million, \$54.7 million and \$50.2 million, respectively.
+The actuarially determined contribution rates as a percentage of covered payroll were 25.33% and 18.32% for Tier 1 and Tier 2 members respectively, in fiscal year 2014.
+The required contribution rates were based on the June 30, 2012 actuarial valuations.
+LAX paid 100% of its annual contributions of \$45.5 million for the fiscal year ended June 30, 2014.